Austin Location

 Austin Criminal Defense Lawyer

 Facing possession of controlled substance charges in Texas carries severe, life-altering risks.
 The Law Office of David D. White, PLLC, offers dedicated legal support for anyone facing these accusations.
-We leverage a deep understanding of Texas drug laws to build aggressive, tailored defense strategies.
+We leverage a deep understanding of Texas drug laws to build rigorous, tailored defense strategies.
 Call (512)-369-3737 to discuss legal options and contact Austin Drug Crimes Lawyer.

 Fill out the form below or call us at 512-369-3737.
 You will receive an answer within 24 hours